Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 If you're intimidated by using video in your marketing efforts, fear not!
 We wrote an entire post about it; you can find it here.

-Here you are telling customer stories to illustrate how your brand helped a specific customer/client be successful.
+Case Studies tell customer stories to illustrate how your brand helped a specific customer/client succeed.
 It's an excellent way to highlight special applications or uses for your services and products.
 This content helps your audience understand how your brand can add value to their business.
 Real-life examples help build trust with people learning about your products and services.

-Try to include customers who will give permission to tell their stories and provide quotes and statistics to illustrate how helpful your business has been to them.
+Try to include customers who will permit you to tell their stories and provide quotes and statistics to illustrate how helpful your business has been to them.

 Remember, these are not 5-10 page ads.
 You want to provide helpful information and insight to your target audience that addresses their needs and challenges.
 It's not about selling; it's about building a relationship.
 You're earning their trust, so they come to you when it's time to purchase.